 While punting down the River Cam, you get a marvellous view of the “Backs” or gardens of the colleges and your guide will regale you with tales of rivalry between the colleges and quirky traditions that have existed for centuries.

 There are at least 6 punting companies that offer tours along the river.
-All prices are competitive for a 45 minute tour.
-I paid £16 ($27.80 Canadian).
+All prices are competitive for a 45-minute tour.

 The Church of the Holy Sepulchre (the Round Church), built in the 12th century, is one of only four medieval round churches still in use in England.
 It is certainly worth a look inside to see the round nave and the medieval carved faces peering down.